Taur3an/LatentProbe/README.md

 ## Customization

 The notebook is designed to be extensible.
 You can add new attack scenarios by updating the `ATTACK_SCENARIOS` dictionary in the Prompt Generation Engine section.

+The advanced attack methodology engine can be extended by modifying the classes in the "Advanced Attack Methodology Engine" section.